Written By

 Chemical Hair Straighteners: From Discrimination to Cancer

-For many Black girls and women, straightening their natural hair has served as a way to avoid hair discrimination and bias at school and the workplace.
-Natural hair is hair that hasn’t been altered by chemical straighteners, including relaxers and texturizers.
+For many Black girls and women, straightening their natural hair helps them avoid hair discrimination at school and the workplace.
+Natural hair is hair that is unaltered by nonchemical and chemical straighteners, including relaxers and texturizers.

 “I experienced workplace bias around 15 years ago when I started locing (coiling, braiding, twisting or rolling) my hair.
 My boss then asked me why I did something so ugly to my hair,” said Renair Amin, a relationship wellness coach in New York.
 “I have gone to job interviews in a wig and then ditched it after getting the job.”